 |Photo of completed model, built by Chris Andrews|

 The Marbelup Models project to produce a 3D-printed "kit" of the Westrail DB diesel locomotive in Sn3½* scale is complete!
-The 3D design is done and parts for several locos have been received and delivered to customers, with only a few ordered models still to be delivered.
+The 3D design is done and all ordered models still have been delivered.

 |Photo of Test Model|